ansible/vscode-ansible/README.md

 ## Known limitations

 - The shorthand syntax for module options (key=value pairs) is not supported.
 - Only Jinja _expressions_ inside Ansible YAML files are supported.
-In order to have syntax highlighting of Jinja template files, you'll need to install other extension.
+To do syntax highlighting of Jinja template files, you'll need to install other extensions.
 - Jinja _blocks_ (inside Ansible YAML files) are not supported yet.

 ## Credit